-- Updated internal training programs. - Improved live fire training operations through multicompany exercises with regional partners. - Implementation of the captain and acting captain program, including initial education and qualification requirements as well as the continuing education program. - Implemented new software to track training. - Provided external training opportunities. - o Increased participation in regional training to enhance training opportunities. - Continued support of a regional training consortium to facilitate operational and training standardization with neighboring jurisdictions.
+- Updated internal training programs. - o Improved live fire training operations through multicompany exercises with regional partners. - Implementation of the captain and acting captain program, including initial education and qualification requirements as well as the continuing education program. - o Implemented new software to track training. - Provided external training opportunities. - o Increased participation in regional training to enhance training opportunities. - o Continued support of a regional training consortium to facilitate operational and training standardization with neighboring jurisdictions.

-- Update internal training programs. - Develop an elevator rescue training program for personnel to improve firefighter safety. - Development of the battalion chief and acting battalion chief program, including initial education and qualification requirements as well as the continuing education program. - Provide external training opportunities. - Continue participation in regional training to enhance training opportunities. - Continue participation in the regional training consortium to facilitate operational and training standardization with neighboring jurisdictions.
+- Update internal training programs. - Develop an elevator rescue training program for personnel to improve firefighter safety. - Development of the battalion chief and acting battalion chief program, including initial education and qualification requirements as well as the continuing education program. - Provide external training opportunities. - Continue participation in regional training to enhance training opportunities. - o Continue participation in the regional training consortium to facilitate operational and training standardization with neighboring jurisdictions.

-- The 2020 budget for this division reflects a reduction of one position, the training captain; the position was changed to a Battalion Chief position that is now included in the Operations division. - The budget includes no new budget items.
+- The 2020 budget for this division reflects a reduction of one position, the training captain. - The budget includes no new budget items.